poserposer13/README-Generator/README.md

 ## Installation
-This application just needs node.js and a command terminal to run
+They will need to install node.js and a command terminal

 ## Usage
-The user will run the node index.js and that will provide them with these prompts.
-All the user has to do is answer them however they would like.
+They will run node index.js and they will answer the prompts in as little or much detail as they would like.

 ## Credits / Contributing
 If someone has a great idea to add, they can contact me and I can add them to the GitHub Repo.